Pudong: Demographics

 Pudong is bounded by the Huangpu River in the west and the East China Sea in the east.
 Pudong is distinguished from Puxi ("West Bank"), the older part of Shanghai.
-It has an area of 1210.4 km2 and, according to the 2020 census, a population of 5,681,512 inhabitants, accounting for around 22.8 percent of Shanghai and 1.85 million more than in 2010.
+It has an area of 1210.4 km2 and, according to the 2024 census, a population of 5.79 million inhabitants.
 Pudong's resident population growth is well above national average because it is a popular immigration destination.
 The 2020 census shows an 8% increase in the last decade, or an annual pace of 0.8%.

 Excluding immigrants, the birth rate in 2010 was 0.806% while the death rate is 0.729, resulting a net growth of 0.077%.
 The total fertility rate is 1.03, well below the replacement level.
 The district actually has a negative registered household population growth if immigrants are excluded, thus the growth is purely driven by immigration.

 The 2020 census shows a population density of 3,006/km^{2}.
 About 3/4 of the population live in the northern part and part of city center called "Northern Territory".
 1/4 live in the "Southern Territory" that was the Nanhui District.
 The Northern Territory has a 6,667 population density, while the Southern Territory has 1,732/km^{2}.
 Suburbs saw a greater increase in population during 2000–2010 with the help of the city's suburb expansion policy.
 Some counties in the traditional city center saw a population decrease.